fabiuslongo/pycaspar/README.md

 # pycaspar

-This is the repository of the Python (3.7+) implementation of CASPAR (Cognitive Architecture System Planned and Reactive) referred to the paper _CASPAR: towards Decision Making Helpers Agents for IoT, based on Natural Language and First Order Logic Reasoning_.
+This is the repository of the Python (3.7+) implementation of CASPAR (Cognitive Architecture System Planned and Reactive) referred to the paper _A Reactive Cognitive Architecture based on Natural Language Processing for the task of Decision-Making using a Rich Semantic_, presented in WOA 2020: Workshop “From Objects to Agents”, September 14–16, 2020, Bologna, Italy.

 ![Image 1](https://github.com/fabiuslongo/pycaspar/blob/master/images/Caspar.JPG)